USS Chincoteague: Central and Southwest Pacific operations

 After completion of repairs, Chincoteague put out from San Diego on 27 January 1944 for Pearl Harbor, Hawaii, and operations in support of the consolidation of the northern Solomon Islands, the occupation of the Marshall Islands, and air action in the Treasury Islands.
 She tended seaplanes at Kwajalein, at Eniwetok, in the Treasury Islands, and at Green Island.
 In addition, she carried freight, mail, and passengers among the Solomon Islands, Marshall Islands, Gilbert Islands, Mariana Islands, New Hebrides, and Phoenix Islands, and voyaged from Guadalcanal to Auckland, New Zealand, returning with aircraft engines.
 Escorting a convoy, Chincoteague sailed from Eniwetok on 24 September 1944 for Pearl Harbor and an overhaul.
 She returned to active operations on 6 December 1944 at Kossol Roads in the Palau Islands, where she conducted salvage and rescue operations for the next two months.

 Iwo Jima campaign and operations at Ulithi Atoll

 Chincoteague arrived at Guam on 13 February 1945 to join the assault force bound for Iwo Jima, and on 20 February 1945, arrived off the bitterly contested island to tend seaplanes until 8 March 1945.
 Similar operations at Ulithi Atoll followed until 8 June 1945, when she sailed for an overhaul on the United States West Coast, where she was when World War II ended with the cessation of hostilities with Japan on 15 August 1945.

 Honors and awards

 Chincoteague received six battle stars for World War II service.

 Post-World War II

-On postwar occupation duty, Chincoteague sailed to the East Asia to care for seaplanes at Okinawa and Tsingtao, China, between 18 October 1945 and 16 March 1946.
+On postwar occupation duty, Chincoteague sailed to the East Asia to care for seaplanes at Okinawa and Qingdao, China, between 18 October 1945 and 16 March 1946.
 She then sailed for San Diego; New Orleans, Louisiana; and Beaumont, Texas.